okta/odyssey/packages/docs/components/tab.md

 <Description>

-The JS included in the `@okta/odyssey` package is for demo purposes only.
+The JS included in the docs package is for demo purposes only.
 For those implementing the Tab component from scratch, be sure to implement the behavior as follows:

 1. Set the select tab button's aria-selected attribute to true.
 If a different tab was previously selected, that tab button's aria-selected attribute must be set to false.
 2. The tabpanel corresponding to the tab button is shown.
 This is done by removing the hidden attribute on the tabpanel.
 If a different tabpanel was previously visible, the hidden attribute is applied to it.